7UKECREAT0R/ability-wars-service/README.md

 # What is this?

+### Too long, didn't read:
+A service which lets Roblox connect with a Discord Bot, lets mods run in-game commands from Discord, logs moderator activity, supports both player report and ban appeal tickets, and keeps track of bans and ban evidence.

+### Too long, did read:
 A Java application which runs both a [Spring Boot](https://spring.io/projects/spring-boot) web API, and a Discord Bot with [JDA](https://github.com/discord-jda/JDA).
 In tandem, these two services drive the moderation side of the Roblox game [Ability Wars](https://www.roblox.com/games/8260276694/UPDATE-Ability-Wars).
 I developed this as a portfolio-building exercise, learning experience for Spring Boot, and just for fun. 😁 Despite this though, this software is an absolute powerhouse with deep integration, solid infrastructure, and battle-tested code.

+### Documentation
+I'm releasing this to hopefully help out someone interested in doing something similar for their own game with a similar tech stack.
+All the source code is documented and commented to the BEST of my ability to hopefully enable easy understanding and modification.
+It's REALLY biased for Ability Wars, but that's just because that's what it's designed for.
+Hack this code up all you want and make it your own.
+There's plenty of examples here to learn from!

 # Features
 - Allows players to query their in-game stats, and status of their in-game ban, if any.